Election According to Foreknowledge is the Key!

 The point of this all is that when people talk about persons that have perished without hearing the gospel must we rule out the possibility that the dead can be preached unto?

 Moreover, biblically speaking, infants have never been spared divine judgment merely because of their age.
 For example, were the infants who died in the world wide flood of Noah’s day spared judgment because of their infancy? (see Genesis 7:21-23) Were the infants of Sodom and Gomorrah whom God destroyed with fire and brimstone spared judgment because of their infancy? (see Genesis 19:24-25) Were the Midianite infants of Numbers 31:1-18 or the Amalakite infants of 1 Samuel 15:1‑3 spared judgment because of their infancy?
 Some Christians have speculated that during the Rapture God will remove all infants from the earth in order to spare them from the Great Tribulation which will follow.
 But this too is an idea that is not supported by or consistent with the biblical record.
 What is conceivable and consistent is that elect infants will be raptured just like all other believers because God foreknew that they would believe the Gospel as He did with the others whose names are also written in the Book of Life.
-God’s foreknowledge of every person’s decision is why the names of those who will believe the Gospel were written in the Lamb’s Book of Life from the foundation of the world (Revelation 13:8).
-But we must see that it is inconsistent to suppose that because of their infancy, God would forgo the judgment due all infants and simply allow them into Heaven without the Gospel prerequisite.
-God’s mercy to all men is manifested in the good news of the Gospel message and this message tells us that though all will die the First Death (Hebrews 9:27), because Christ’s sacrificed His life for the sins of the world, no one who believes in Him needs to die the Second Death (Revelation 20:14-15).
-That is why it is imperative that all of mankind hear the Gospel.
-Eternal punishment in the Lake of Fire should only be to those who have forsaken the Gospel thereby calling God a liar (1 John 5:10).
+God’s foreknowledge of every person’s obedience is why the names of those who will believe the Gospel were written in the Lamb’s Book of Life from the foundation of the world (Revelation 13:8).
+But we must see that it is inconsistent to suppose that just because of their infancy, God would forgo the judgment due all infants and simply allow them into Heaven without the Gospel prerequisite.
+God’s mercy to all men is manifested in the good news of the Gospel message and that message tells us that though all will die the First Death (Hebrews 9:27), because Christ’s sacrificed His life for the sins of the world, no one who believes in Him needs to die the Second Death (Revelation 20:14-15).
+This is why it is imperative that all of mankind hear the Gospel.
+Eternal punishment in the Lake of Fire will only be to those who have forsaken the Gospel (2 Thessalonians 1:8, Romans 2:16) thereby calling God a liar (1 John 5:10).

 While in Hades in the Spirit, He [i.e. Christ] “preached”—that is, “proclaimed”—His victory over death and Hades (Mat 16:18; Col 2:15; Rev 1:18; Luke 4:18).
 Note that “hell” in these verses is the Greek hades, the great pit at the center of the earth where lost souls and many rebellious angels are confined.
 Before Christ’s resurrection, the souls of believers were also resting there, but these captives were delivered by Christ when He rose from the dead (Eph 4:8-10).
 The Greek word for “preached” here is not the word for “preached the gospel” (eyaggelizo) as in 1 Peter 1:12, 1 Peter 1:25; 1 Peter 4:6, but rather kerusso, which means “proclaimed” (Luke 12:3) or “published” (e.g., Luke 8:39).
 Christ was not giving a second chance, as it were, to those who had died in unbelief, for there is no second chance after death (Hebrews 9:27).
 Rather, He was proclaiming victory over Satan and his hosts.
 These “spirits in prison” almost certainly were the evil spirits who had sinned in the days of Noah by trying to corrupt and control all flesh (Gen 6:1-4, Gen 6:12).
 Whenever the word “spirits” is used in the plural and not clearly indicated otherwise (as in Heb 12:23 and 1 Co 14:32), it always refers to supernatural beings, or angels.
 In support of this meaning, note that there are thirty such occurrences in the New Testament, with only two, as noted above, referring to spirits of men.
 At least twenty-six of these thirty occurrences refer to evil spirits, which strongly indicates that to be the meaning here.
 The “prison” where these evil spirits are confined is identified elsewhere by Peter as tartarus, the Greek name translated “hell” in 2 Peter 2:4.
 This is evidently a special compartment of Hades where these “angels that sinned” are confined in “chains of darkness, to be reserved unto judgment.”
 They are also described in similar terms by Jude (see Jude 1:6).
 It was “in the days of Noah” when this flagrant disobedience of the angels took place, resulting in this severe punishment.
 [In 1 Peter 4:6] The gospel was not preached to the physically dead after they died but to those spiritually dead in trespasses and sins.

-There are several ideas in Dr. Morris’ commentary that must be challenged.
+Unfortunately, there are several ideas in Dr. Morris’ commentary that must be challenged.
 For instance, according to the King James Concordance, the predominant interpretation for the Greek word kērussō is not “proclaimed” or “published” as Morris indicates, but “preached.”
 In fact, close to 90% of the time (54 out of 61) when kērussō appears in the Scriptures, it is interpreted to mean preached.
 Also, of the few times when kērussō is interpreted to mean published, there exists at least one occasion when it was the Gospel being published (e.g. Mark 13:10).
 Neither is euaggelizō (which Dr. Morris prefers) immune from having an alternate meaning.
 In fact, there are several occasions in the Scriptures when even euaggelizō is interpreted to mean something other than preached.
 For instance, in Luke 1:19, Luke 2:10, 1 Thessalonians 3:6 and Revelation 10:7, euaggelizō is not interpreted as “preached.”
 Therefore, we must disagree with Dr. Morris when he declares that “the Greek word for “preached” here is not the word for “preached the gospel.”
 Clearly, the bible uses multiple words to indicate the preaching of the Gospel and kērussō is certainly one of them.
 This is why Colossians 1:23, a verse which we just examined in a previous section, rightly employs kērussō when declaring that the Gospel was preached to every creature under heaven.
 Ironically, in his notes on Colossians 1:23, Dr. Morris also agrees that kērussō when employed there, does actually mean the Gospel.

 Finally, regarding the identity of the “spirits in prison,” Dr. Morris’ argues that the majority of the time “spirits” is used in the New Testament it does not refer to men but “to supernatural beings, or angels.”
 He adds that on the few occasions in the N.T. when “spirits” does refer to men, it is always “clearly indicated” in the text.
 Actually there are more than just a few occasions when “spirits” refer to men (e.g. 1 John 4:1, Hebrews 12:23, 1 Corinthians 14:32, 1 Corinthians 12:10, Proverbs 16:2, Numbers 27:16 etc.) But of course, Dr. Morris argues this way so as to impress upon the reader that whenever the New Testament uses “spirits” in a verse where contextual clues are sparse, then “supernatural beings, or angels” should be preferred as the referent.
 Yet, the most glaring flaw with this interpretive approach is that it assumes there are actually passages in the Bible where the context of “spirits” is ambiguous and yet the meaning is still “supernatural beings, or angels.”
 However, in every N.T. verse where “spirits” is said to refer to “supernatural beings or angels” that it does so is also “clearly indicated” by the context.
 Therefore if 1 Peter 3:19 turns out to be the exception, then we must find some other way of determining which referent is meant, since this verse would then become the precedent.
 Hence, we must abandon Dr. Morris’ argument and continue to strive with the given context until the true referent reveals itself.
 Fortunately, in this case, it turns out that not much striving is needed.
 For if Christ did preach to the “spirits in prison” as 1 Peter 3:19 clearly suggests, then this action would seem to precisely coincide with what Isaiah prophesied that He would do.
 For in Isaiah 61:1-2 we read: